berceanu/hpc-europa3-application/index.md

 will also release any data analysis tools and plugins developed in the process as open source software.
-The data produced by the large-scale simulations will also be released as self-documented HDF5/ADIOS files using the [openPMD standard](https://github.com/openPMD/openPMD-standard).
+The data produced by the large-scale simulations will also be released as self-documented HDF5/ADIOS files using the [openPMD standard](https://github.com/openPMD/openPMD-standard) for mesh-based metadata.
 If time permits, we will also contribute to the development of the main particle-in-cell codes used in the production runs.

 On the experimental side, we will implement a new technique for resolving angularly the betatron spectrum emitted by the accelerated electron beam.